Dishoungh/cpu/README.md

 # Introduction

-This README will serve as a "short-and-sweet" summary for my work.
-If you want a highly detailed and "step-by-step" walkthrough of my design, visit my [wiki](https://github.com/Dishoungh/cpu/wiki).
-Otherwise, the goal of my project is to start with a simple RISC-V CPU design and then incrementally design more advanced features for the CPU.<br>
+This README will serve as a journal for my work on my RISC-V CPU.
+For now, I'm attempting to build a basic RISC-V CPU as a side hobby.
+I used to do some of this on Logisim, but I want to try this on my Arty Zynq board.
+We'll see where I take this.

 # Directories